rks101/egnet/README.md

 ## The One with RADIUS

-In network security, **AAA** term is used as an abstraction for authentication, authorization and accounting purposes in relation with WPA2-Enterprise or 802.1x standard for security.
+In network security, **AAA** term is used as an abstraction for authentication, authorization, and accounting purposes in relation to WPA2-Enterprise or 802.1x standard for security.
 RADIUS (Remote Access Dial-In User Service) promises to provide this gold standard of security.
 To provide identity (IDP), RADIUS is often used with LDAP.
-This combination is definitely fire for sysad not flower even in 2022.
+This combination is definitely a fire for Sysad.

 Relevant posts:
 1. [Cloud Radius](https://www.cloudradius.com/ldap-vs-radius/)